Kelly Convirs-Fowler: Political career

 Fowler ran to be a delegate in Virginia's 2017 election against incumbent Ron Villanueva (also a Filipino American).
 She won the election with 52.3% of the vote, and took office in January 2018.
 She and Kathy Tran were the first Asian-American women to be elected to Virginia's House of Delegates.

 Fowler ran for reelection in the 2019 election.
 She defeated Republican Shannon D.S.
 Kane with 54.5% of the vote.

 Fowler ran for a third term in the 2021 election.
 In one of the closest races in Virginia that year, she defeated Tanya Gould by 1% of the vote.

 During the 2020 special session, Fowler abstained on HB5013 which was intended to end qualified immunity for law enforcement following the 2020 summer Black Lives Matter protests.
 Her abstention was due to her own husband, David Fowler, being a deputy sheriff, which effectively killed the bill.

 In the 2023 Virginia House of Delegates election, she was elected in District 96.
+Her chief of staff is Rennie Wilkinson.

 Personal life

 She is married to William Fowler, and they have three kids.
 William Fowler was a deputy sheriff sergeant and was fired after the Virginia Beach sheriff "lost confidence in [his] ability to serve the community".
 Fowler sued for wrongful termination in 2022.

 She came out as bisexual at a Pride event in Virginia Beach on June 26, 2022.

-In 2023, Convirs-Fowler has claimed to have the personal laptop of the Virginia Beach mass shooter, which she reportedly received from a victim's family.
-She expressed concern over Virginia Beach police missing the laptop during their initial investigation before turning the laptop over to her attorney.
-A copy of the hard drive was provided to the Virginia Attorney General's Office.
+Controversies

+In 2017, while running for her first term in the House of Delegates, Fowler pledged not to accept campaign contributions from Dominion Energy, Virginia's state-regulated electric utility monopoly.
+She later sponsored legislation in 2022 to ban Dominion from making campaign contributions to Virginia candidates.
+Despite that pledge and her own legislation, Fowler accepted $125,000 from Dominion beginning in 2025.
+Dominion's contributions accounted for approximately 90% of the money she raised during the reporting period ending September 15, 2025.

+Fowler has repeatedly changed course after announcing plans to seek other elected offices.
+In 2022, she said she intended to run for the Virginia Senate in SD-22 before later deciding not to enter the race.
+In 2024, she announced a campaign for the Virginia Beach School Board and said she would resign from the House of Delegates if elected, but withdrew from the race just over two months before Election Day.
+Each reversal required party leaders, supporters, and campaign staff to revise plans that had been made based on her stated intentions.

+In 2023, Convirs-Fowler announced that she had obtained a laptop she said belonged to the 2019 Virginia Beach mass shooter and publicly questioned whether investigators had overlooked key evidence.
+Rather than immediately turning the device over to law enforcement for forensic examination, she held the laptop while calling for an independent review of the investigation.
+Critics argued that if the laptop could contain relevant evidence, it should have been turned over to investigators immediately instead of becoming the subject of a public dispute.